MLaszczewski/k8s-localflex-provisioner/README.md

 EOF
 ```

-Create the StorageClass with correct path to local-storage
+Create the StorageClass with correct path to local-storage.
+You can define if the node-affinity alpha annotation should be used (feature-gate needs to be set)
 ```bash
 kubectl create -f - <<EOF
 kind: StorageClass